francois-roseberry/iot-demo-samples/microcontroller/pico-w/python/README.md

 ## Develop using VS Code

-- Assuming VS Code is installed and up-to-date, install the ncessary extensions:
+- Assuming VS Code is installed and up-to-date, install the necessary extensions:

 ```
 code --install-extension ms-python.python